 Choosing a light-colored deck board will help keep your deck much cooler than a darker-colored board.
 Fortunately, with 24 TimberTech color options to choose from, there are plenty of excellent light-colored options for decks that get a lot of direct sunlight.

-TimberTech’s PVC decking lines (AZEK Vintage, AZEK Landmark, and AZEK Harvest) will retain less heat than traditional composite decking - that means PVC boards will cool down quicker as the sun sets.
+TimberTech’s PVC decking lines (Vintage, Landmark, and Harvest) will retain less heat than traditional composite decking - that means PVC boards will cool down quicker as the sun sets.
 For more tips on keeping your outdoor living space cool on hot days, give our team a call at 1-888-824-5316.

 Is TimberTech Decking Environmentally Friendly?